anon-blue/anon.blue/README.txt

                 ALERT!Tre Wayne Gage Jose Pierce.
 Wanted by the Michigan State P olice Post for theft & child molestation, he is possibly armed and is a heavy dr ug user so use caution. $10,000 reward for his capture!
-Please call (989) 354 - 1800 to report any tips!
-Thank you!
+Please call (989) 354 - hjdiajoifdjaifhiahifeahfiehpfhayou!
 His social Media with photos facebook.com/tr eandmaryjane Snapchat: life1zhard143 AKA Tre Wayne AKA Tre Merritt  AKA Tre Bird He is 5'11, 135 pounds, from Alpena MI, has almost a shaved head, and has some 10101010011010101010101010101101010101010101010101heavy methamphetamine user.
 Co